Last updated on December 14th, 2018

 The United States Patent and Trademark Office (USPTO) divides trademarks into 45 classes.
 Each class represents a specific category of products, goods, or services.

-This article will cover class 35 trademark services.
-This category includes services relating to advertising and business.
+This article will cover Trademark Service Class 35, which includes services relating to advertising and business.

 Registering a Class 35 Trademark

 If you’re starting a new business, it’s important to register the intellectual properties associated with that business as trademarks.
 Any distinctive name, slogan, symbol, service or product can be registered as a trademark.